isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ## **Future Of Work**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-Placeholder-01.png)

-Upskill yourself in the digital platforms and skills that are transforming the workplace at NLB’s Future of Work.
-The series helps business owners, employees and individuals prepare for the future workplace by exploring topics such as artificial intelligence, big data, blockchain and digital productivity suites.
+Learn more about current and upcoming changing needs at work, to get working adults better prepared for the future workplace.
+The series provides simple-to-understand foundations in topics such as Artificial Intelligence, Big data, Blockchain and digital productivity suites.

 Click [here](https://go.gov.sg/nlbfow) for the latest programme listings.

 ## **My Digital Life**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-Placeholder-02.png)

-Learn about what makes the technology around us tick, and how we can use it safely and responsibly at My Digital Life programmes.
-Dive into topics such as eHobbies, online privacy, media literacy, and cyber-wellness through free-for-public workshops and sessions.

-This series is organised in collaboration with NLB’s S.U.R.E programme, partners and community advocates.
+A new series on how current and emerging ways that technology impacts our daily lives.
+Emerging and trending topics such as Artificial intelligence, 5G, online privacy, media literacy, and cyber-wellness are covered in free-for-public workshops and sessions, to cultivate better understanding and demystification of the technology that now permeates our lives.
+This series is run in collaboration with NLB’s S.U.R.E programme, partners and community advocates.

 Click [here](https://go.gov.sg/nlbmdl) for the latest programme listings.

 ## **MakeIt at Libraries**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-Placeholder-03.png)

-NLB’s free-for-public makerspace introduces the wonder of digital and technology-based creativity to all library members.
-Try your hand at emerging technology like 3D printing, robotics, and other forms of tech-based tinkering.
-The best part?
-No prior experience needed!
+NLB’s free-for-public makerspace.
+MakeIT introduces the wonder of digital and tech based creativity to all library members.
+Try your hand at emerging fabrication technology like 3D printing, Robotics, and other forms of tech-based tinkering.
+No prior expertise required.
+All equipment and consumables are provided.
+For ages 13 to 99.

 Click [here](https://go.gov.sg/nlb-makeit-events) for the latest programme listings.